 Tom Nazzareno, 24 Sal Court, Bohemia NY, 11716.

 Saturday January 23, 2016

-If Points are not received by above date, Boxes will automatically be blanked (no name), And Boxes offered to other Players, Family and Friends.
+If Points are not received by above date, Boxes will automatically be blanked (No Alias/Name), And Boxes offered to other Players, Family and Friends.

 ACCUMULATIVE QUARTERS / LAST DIGIT METHOD.
 The numbers drawn for Super Bowl Pool represent the accumulative last digit of the score of each team at the end of each quarter and final score.
 1st.
 Example> End of 1st quarter Score is Packers 14 - Steelers 0, the winner would be the person who has the box / square which intersect on the grid Packers 4 and Steelers 0 would win.

 2nd.
 Example> End of 2nd quarter (half time) score is now Packers 21 - Steelers 10, the winner would be the person who has the box / square which intersect on the grid Packers 1 and Steelers 0 would win, the same rules apply for all remaining quarters.
 Note: 4th quarter, final score will include any overtime.

 Either Numbered Ping Pong Balls or a Computer Random Number Generator will be used to pick Super Bowl Box numbers and recorded and shown on youtube, video will be displayed on this page.
 Details will follow when all Super Bowl boxes XLIX (49) are points are received.

 Good and Bad Numbers for Super Bowl Pools